-Chris is a research scientist in the Oceans, Cryosphere and Dangerous Climate Change group of the Met Office Hadley Centre.
-As a member of the NERC project RAPID-WATCH, Chris uses numerical models and observations to understand the causes and impacts of changes in the Atlantic Meridional Overturning Circulation (AMOC).
+Chris is a research scientist working in the Oceans and Cryosphere group within the Met Office Hadley Centre.
+His research involves the use of numerical models and observations to understand the role of the oceans in global and regional climate change and variability.

 Before joining the Met Office, Chris completed undergraduate and graduate degrees at the University of Cambridge where he studied climate change during the Earth's past.